 The Small Business Bushfire Recovery Grants is an initiative that will help pay for costs of clean-up and reinstatement of eligible small businesses that have suffered direct damage as a result of bushfires.

-The objective of this assistance measure made under agreements between the Commonwealth and relevant State Government of Victoria, is to support small businesses directly affected by the 2019-2020 bushfire disaster events (eligible disaster events commencing 21 November 2019).
+The objective of the Small Business Bushfire Recovery Grants measure made under agreements between the Commonwealth and relevant State Governments, is to support small businesses directly affected by the 2019-2020 bushfire disaster events (eligible disaster events commencing 21 November 2019).
 The small business grant application period is effective for six months upon announcement of the grants.
 Extensions may be considered following submission to the Commonwealth.

 The Emergency Bushfire Response for Small Business Grants are intended for small business owners to help pay for costs of clean-up and reinstatement of small businesses that have suffered direct damage as a result of the eligible disaster.

-- An initial amount of up to $25,000 is available (an initial claim).
-To support an initial claim, evidence of the direct damage such as photographs, quotations, tax invoices or official receipts are required.
+The maximum grant amount for clean up and re-instatement is $50,000.
+To support a claim, evidence of the direct damage such as photographs, quotations, tax invoices or official receipts required.